-By Christopher Weaver, Anna Wilde Mathews and Tom McGinty Dec.
-29, 2024 at 9:00 pm ET
+Dec.
+29, 2024 9:00 pm ET

 Like most doctors, Nicholas Jones prefers to diagnose patients after examining them.
-When he worked for UnitedHealth Group, though, the company frequently prepared him a checklist of potential diagnoses before he ever laid eyes on them.
+When he worked for UnitedHealth UNH 1.68%increase; green up pointing triangle Group, though, the company frequently prepared him a checklist of potential diagnoses before he ever laid eyes on them.